google/styleguide/objcguide.md

 require `// NOLINT` at the end of the line or `// NOLINTNEXTLINE` at the end of the previous line.
-Sometimes it is required that parts of Objective-C code must ignore these style recommendations (for example code may be machine generated or code constructs are such that its not possible to style correctly).
+Sometimes it is required that parts of Objective-C code must ignore these style recommendations (for example code may be machine generated or code constructs are such that it's not possible to style correctly).

 A `// NOLINT` comment on that line or `// NOLINTNEXTLINE` on the previous line can be used to indicate to the reader that code is intentionally ignoring style